legumeinfo/gene-fam-assign/README.md

 Modify the few lines of the config -- at least specifying the hmm database name.

-Then call the driver script, `gfa.sh`, with at least the `-l" parameter (the list of filepaths to compressed fasta files):
+Then call the driver script, `gfa.sh`, with at least the `-l lis.protein_files` parameter (the list of filepaths to the compressed fasta files).
 The (gzipped) fasta files should be local to your filesystem.

 It is presumed that the work will be done on a HPC resource, called via a slurm or comparable job submission script.
 See the example: `batch_gfa.sh`